The End Begins

 The End Begins is the third studio album by American rock band Tantric.
 It is the first one recorded without the band's original members Todd Whitener, Matt Taul, and Jesse Vest.
-Vocalist Hugo Ferreira, the only remaining original member, was forced to scrap the original line-up's complete third album in favor of The End Begins, an effort established by new members of the band in addition to Ferreira.
+Vocalist Hugo Ferreira, the only remaining original member, was forced to scrap the original line-up's completed third album in favor of The End Begins, an effort established by new members of the band in addition to Ferreira.
 This is the only studio album to feature former Fuel drummer Kevin Miller.